TechNhieSean/TechNhieSean.github.io/cyclistic_bike_share_ver_2.md

 # Introduction

-This case study is aimed at understanding user behavior in Cyclistic’s bike-share program by analyzing historical bike trip data.
-By differentiating between casual riders and annual members, we aim to derive insights to formulate targeted marketing strategies.
-The ultimate goal is to convert casual riders into annual members, promoting Cyclistic’s growth.
+The goal of this case study is to design marketing strategies aimed at converting casual riders into annual members by analyzing the Cyclistic historical bike trip data to identify trends.

 ``` r
 # Import necessary libraries